Rachnerd/angular2/README.md

 Inside the method:
 return this.Http.get('people');
 ```
 _Observable.subscribe() takes the same parameters as Promise.then().
-Some of the differences between Observables and Promises are:
+Some of the differences between Observables and Promises are:_
-- Observables are lazy loaded (not activated until subscribed)
+_- Observables are lazy loaded (not activated until subscribed)
 - Observables are cancelable (unsubscribe)_

 ```javascript